grongierisc/iris-python-template/README.md

 Note that in this case a connection is made to iris database, this mean, **this code is executed in a different thread than the IRIS one**.

-#### 5.5.2.3. src/Python/flask
+#### 5.6.2.3. src/Python/flask

-A full demo of the combiantion between embedded python and the micro framework flask.
+A full demo of the combination between IRIS Embedded Python and the micro framework flask.
 You can test this end point :

 ```
 GET http://localhost:4040/api/passengers?currPage=1&pageSize=1
 ```

-##### 5.5.2.3.1.
+##### 5.6.2.3.1.
 How it works
-In order to use embedded Python, we use `irispython` as a python interepreter, and do:
+In order to use Embedded Python, we use `irispython` as a python interpreter, and do:
 ```python
 import iris
 ```